ehawb/diss/README.md

 # About this repository
 My name is Emily Hawboldt.
 This GitHub repository contains code to accompany my dissertation, "A machine learning approach to constructing Ramsey graphs leads to the Trahtenbrot-Zykov problem."
 I am a mathematician who occasionally uses programming to solve problems, so I ask folks to keep that in mind as they use my code.
 I make no guaranteees that the code presented here is completely polished and error-free, and I welcome feedback that more experienced programmers might like to share with me.

+My dissertation has 7 chapters.
+Each chapter that uses code will require a different virtual environment that will be specified in the respective README.

 ## Chapter 1: Introduction
 There is no code that accompanies Chapter 1.
 However, I did create some of the figures using the `tikz_tools` included here.
 I made my `nx_to_tikz` package back in the days of NetworkX 2.8.
 It seems that NetworkX 3.0 actually includes such a feature now!
 I haven't compared theirs with mine yet, but I'm including mine here for anyone who is curious.